bentan4853563/AmazHub/_portfolio/simetriapay-com.md

 ---
 **Simplify Cross-Border Payments: SIMETRIA with Cutting-Edge Solutions**

-Discover the future of cross-border payments with SIMETRIA, a Brave Dev World project designed to streamline international transactions.
+Discover the future of cross-border payments with SIMETRIA, a AmazHub project designed to streamline international transactions.
 Built with innovation in mind, SIMETRIA allows businesses to receive payments on local IBANs, eliminating the need for maintaining accounts in multiple countries and providing a consolidated cash flow solution.

 **Innovative Features for Seamless Cross-Border Payments:**